 I predict we will see a lot more of this but success will depend a lot on location.

-As the saying goes, information is power.
+As the saying goes, information is power, and an analytical tool is essential for harnessing this power.
 The software and devices will generate more and more data about how visitors interact with staff and amenities across the campus as more technology is added to enhance the guest experience.

-I don't expect robots to have a massive impact in areas like check-in or carrying bags like some are predicting, but I do think a huge trend will be robots in F&B and restaurants.
+I don’t expect robots to have a massive impact in areas like check-in or carrying bags like some are predicting, but I do think a huge trend will be robots in F&B and restaurants, particularly in task management.

 The technology here makes much more sense where the actual cooking and preparation of food is not a customer facing part of a hospitality business.